mozartMiBciBA/-Data-Driven_-ScienceandEngineering_Ch2-/README.md

 4.- CH02_SEC02_1_DFT

-This video discusses how to compute the Discrete Fourier Transform (DFT) matrix in Python.
+This code script show how to compute the Discrete Fourier Transform (DFT) matrix in Python.
 In practice, the DFT should usually be computed using the fast Fourier transform (FFT).

+5.- CH02_SEC02_1_Denoising

+This code script describes how to clean data with the Fast Fourier Transform (FFT) in Python.